Farhanziqs/simonkape/README.md

 Author: Farhan Hidayat (21650125)

-This project created to finalize my educational exam
+This project was born out of dedication, crafted as the final chapter in my academic journey.